 “As nice as slippers are to have, a lot of people just never think to buy their own pairs — which makes them perfect for gifting,” says Allison Davis, owner of events-planning company Davis Row.
 The shearling lining is moisture wicking and insulating.
 And the sole has enough traction that you can run outside to take out the trash or get the paper without worrying.
 “Up the ante a bit with a super plush pair, and know that because they’re LL Bean they’ll last basically forever.”

 Bathrobes are a good bet because they can be used the morning of the big day while getting ready — and then every morning after that.
-This Snowe bathrobe (a favorite of Chillhouse founder Cyndi Ramriez) is fast-drying, plush, and hypoallergenic.
-“If you have a little extra money to spend, consider personalizing the front … or across the back for a little more edge,” advises Davis.
+This Parachute bathrobe (a favorite of Heather Pearson, co-founder of vegan-nutrition company Dande and the Lion) is made of absorbent Turkish cotton and is as classic as it gets.
+“If you have a little extra money to spend, consider personalizing the front … or across the back for a bit more edge,” advises Davis.

 For the boozy groomsman